OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

   *Virtual Reseat* is a feature of the *System Management Module* (SMM2_) which simulates physically removing the node from AC power and reconnecting the node to AC power.
   In the SMM2_ *Enclosure Rear Overview* page the entire enclosure can be reseated at once.

+The Lenovo EveryScale_Best_Recipes_ lists the latest available firmware and software versions.

 The detailed steps in the procedure are: